fredderf204/mfblog3/content/post/hugo-in-azure.md

 :bulb: Your baseurl needs to include the trailing slash.
 I.e. for this blog, my baseurl is `http://b.mfriedrich.cloud/blog/`

 :bulb: Azure BLOB storage allows for custom domains.
-If you would like to use a customer domain, you need to make sure your baseural matches this custom domain.
+If you would like to use a custom domain, you need to make sure your baseural matches this custom domain.
 I will go through this in a later section.

 :bulb: If you are using a menu for your blog, make sure the links go to a ***.html page**.
 Please see below for my params.menu config;